ariym/base-express/README.md

-# ts-nodemon-base
+# base-express

-Starter boilerplate for typescript projects using nodemon.
+Starting place for projects made with ExpressJS, Typescript, nodemon, multer, and dotenv.